Parental leave: Maternity leave and its effects

-In the U.S., while the Family and Medical Leave Act of 1993 (FMLA) allows for unpaid parental leave, parents often do not utilize this eligibility to its fullest extent as it is unaffordable.
+In the U.S., while the Family and Medical Leave Act of 1993 (FMLA) allows for unpaid parental leave, parents often do not use this eligibility to its fullest extent as it is unaffordable.
 As a result, some studies show that the FMLA has had a limited impact on how much leave new parents take.
 Though specific amounts can vary, having a child (including the cost of high-quality childcare) costs families approximately $11,000 in the first year.
 These high costs contribute to new mothers in the United States returning to work quicker than new mothers in European countries; approximately one third of women in the United States return to work within three months of giving birth, compared to approximately five per cent in the U.K., Germany, and Sweden, and just over half of mothers in the United States with a child under the age of one work.

 There is some evidence that legislation for parental leave raises the likelihood of women returning to their previous jobs as opposed to finding a new job.
 This rise is thought to fall to between 10% and 17%.
 Simultaneously, there is a decrease in the percentage of women who find new jobs, which falls between 6% and 11%.
 Thus, such legislation appears to increase how many women return to work post-childbirth by around 3% or 4%.

 Additionally, it appears that parental leave policies do allow women to stay home longer before returning to work as the probability of returning to an old job falls in the second month after childbirth before dramatically rising in the third month.
 Although this legislation thus appears to have minimal effect on women choosing to take leave, it does appear to increase the time women take in leave.